 \subsubsection{Quantum localization effects monitored by selective functionalization in Bernal bilayer graphene (BLG)}

 In BLG the local environment of A and B atoms is different, indeed the B atoms have only three first neighbors (A atoms) in the same layer, while the A atoms have in addition a neighbor A in the other layer (Fig.\,\ref{Fig_biAB_randVa}(a)).
 Thus the probability that an atom or molecule will stick to an atom A or an atom B should be different, and it is reasonable to think that the functionalization of B atoms is favored.
-This simple argument has been confirmed by DFT calculations \cite{Moaied14} showing that H adsorption energy difference between A site and B site is about $\Delta E = 85$\,meV in favor of B site, when the number of adsorbates is very low.
+This simple argument has been confirmed by DFT calculations \cite{Moaied14} showing that the H adsorption energy difference between A site and B site is about $\Delta E = 85$\,meV in favor of B site, when the number of adsorbates is very low.
 For a larger number of adsorbates, one can therefore expect competition between two contradictory effects: on the one hand preferential adsorption on the B-sites of the bilayer, and on the other hand adsorption on different sublattices of the same layer as expected in MLG \cite{Boukhvalov08,Moaied14}.
-Indeed in MLG, it exists an interaction between defect states that favors configurations with adsorbates on different sublattices.
+Indeed in MLG, there exists an interaction between defect states that favors configurations with adsorbates on different sublattices.
 Such asymmetric adsorption properties between sublattice A and sublattice B have been recently suggested by experimental measurements \cite{Katoch18,Joucken21}, where the distribution of hydrogen adsorbates on the sublattices is adequately controlled.

-Overall, BLG lattice is a bipartite lattice of the two sublattices $\alpha$ \{A$_1$,B$_2$\} and $\beta$ \{A$_2$,B$_1$\}, from which one expects very specific electronic properties produced by selective functionalization\,\cite{Missaoui18,Jouda21,Kaladzhyan23}.
-In a previous section \ref{Sec_biAB_selecive_bipartite} and Ref.\,\cite{Missaoui18}, we discussed the limiting cases where adsorbates are randomly distributed only on A$_1$ sublattice (B$_2$ sublattice) of layers 1 (layer 2) while the other layer remains pristine.
-As shows in Fig.\ref{Fig_biAB_B1B2}(a.1) and \ref{Fig_biAB_B1B2}(b.1) its leads to a no gap or a gap, respectively.
+Overall, the BLG lattice is a bipartite lattice of the two sublattices $\alpha$ \{A$_1$,B$_2$\} and $\beta$ \{A$_2$,B$_1$\}, from which one expects very specific electronic properties produced by selective functionalization\,\cite{Missaoui18,Jouda21,Kaladzhyan23}.
+In the previous section \ref{Sec_biAB_selecive_bipartite} and Ref.\,\cite{Missaoui18}, we discussed the limiting cases where adsorbates are randomly distributed only on A$_1$ sublattice (B$_2$ sublattice) of layers 1 (layer 2) while the other layer remains pristine.
+As shown in Fig.\ref{Fig_biAB_B1B2}(a.1) and \ref{Fig_biAB_B1B2}(b.1) it leads to the absence or the presence of a gap, respectively.